Pre-sessional English courses

 Please see: applying for the pre-sessional courses.

-Which English language tests are valid?
+Which English language tests are valid for online pre-sessional courses?

 Applicants should be aware that we will refuse their application if we have evidence that a false document has been submitted - even if the false document is not relevant to the application and even if the applicant is unaware that the document is false.
 A false document includes: